mschickinger/TMFM/README.md

 The purpose of this repository is the documentation of the Matlab code used for the analysis of TMFM single-molecule fluorescence microscopy data during my PhD project in the Lab of Prof. Hendrik Dietz at the TUM (Technical University Munich).
+Some of the code was developed in collaboration with other members of the group.
+The contributors are acknowledged by name in the individual folders' readme files and/or within comments in the code itself.

 TMFM stands for "Tethered Multi-Fluorophore Motion".
 For more information on this method and what you can do with it, you can check out the following publication: